turingschool-projects/kwk-level3-swift/sessions/storyboard_lab.markdown

 Start over!

-Drag a 'Navigation Bar' onto the View Controller.
+Drag a `Navigation Bar` onto the View Controller.
 Edit the title.
-Drag 1 or more Navigation Item onto the Navigation Bar - play around with the different icons that are built in that you can use!
+Drag 1 or more `Navigation Item` onto the `Navigation Bar `- play around with the different icons that are built in that you can use!

 Finish the UI for the rest of your app now that you have a Navigation Bar!